dtkalla/Choose-Your-News/README.md

 ## Future Features:
-- Search saved articles by user
+- Search saved articles by figure
 - Create new figures inside of group
 - Pull articles from multiple APIs